 What do I have to do after the laser resurfacing treatment?

 You should keep your face as clean and moisturized as possible.
 Water and vinegar soaks are recommended several times a day for the first few days, along with an ointment, such as Aquaphor to protect the healing skin.
 Harsh scrubbing or exfoliating cleansers are not advisable.
-Afterwards, you should apply a zinc-based SPF 35 or higher every morning.
+Afterward, you should apply a zinc-based SPF 35 or higher every morning.
 Your provider will tell you when to begin this routine, and which soap and moisturizer to use.
 Also, you should avoid direct sun exposure to the face for at least two weeks following the laser resurfacing treatment.

 What if I have a problem?
 When should I call the office?

-The Kryger Institute welcomes calls from patients.
+The Kryger Institute in Thousand Oaks welcomes calls from patients.
 If you have any concerns at any time, please feel free to call our office.
 If it is an emergency, the answering service is available 24 hours a day, including weekends and holidays.
 There is always a plastic surgeon on call.
 Your surgeon will discuss all the risks and potential complications with you before surgery.
 You will receive detailed instructions about situations that warrant a call to the office.

 The cost for laser resurfacing in Thousand Oaks will depend on several factors.
 The number of sessions will influence the final price, as will the severity of the cosmetic issues being addressed.